Intro

 A New Website for a Village With Old Charm

-I was tasked with redesigning the website for the Village of Gainesville, a project I was especially excited to take on since it’s the town where I grew up.
-Having a personal connection to the community made the work feel meaningful and motivating.
+I was especially excited to take on this project, as it’s for the town where I grew up.
+Having a personal connection to the community made working on this website feel more meaningful.

-This project focused entirely on Ui design, which is my favorite part of the web design process.
 I worked directly with a member of the village board who oversaw the website.
 While the original site—built on Wix—contained all the necessary information, it struggled visually and lacked cohesion.

 The site suffered from several design issues, including inconsistent layouts, misaligned elements, and a lack of visual hierarchy and polish.
-In the following sections, I outline the key problems identified and the design decisions made to address them.

 Before